samuelPapranec/samuelPapranec/README.md

 10 | Spoken languages:
-* English, Slovensky, 中文, Pусски, Česky, Polski, Deutsch
+* English, Slovensky, Pусски, Polski, Deutsch

 20 | About:
 * 8 years of work with computer networking, mechatronics.
-Practical experience with hardware, software and programming, plus education equivalent to Masters degree in Economics; Computer Science.
+Practical experience with a range of hardware, software and programming stacks.

 30 | Corporate experiences:
 * Saargummi Automotive Slovakia(2014-2020),  as Maintenance Technician
 * Tesla Gigafactory Berlin(2022+),  under contract as Constructor

-40 |  chess, books, yoga
+40 |  bike, chess, outdoors